fnproject/tutorials/PythonFDKIntroduction/README.md

 In order to make a developer’s life simpler, the Fn team developed a set of libraries for different programming languages like Java, Python, Node, and Go.
 The main goal of the FDK is to let developers focus on their functions and hide all routine complexities underneath.

+Please note that FDK-Python supports only JSON format.

 # Create function's boilerplate

 >`mkdir pythonfn`